kali4nya/league-of-legends-team-voice-chat-thru-discord/README.md

 # ⚡ League Voice Chat

 Automatically generate **Discord voice channels for your entire LoL team** — not just your party.
-Coordinate your whole squad
+The app sends channel invites to teammates so everyone can join easily. 🎮🎧

 <br>

 🚀 **Just the client for now!**
 The server code will be released in the future.
 The client is preconfigured to connect to an API endpoint hosted by me :3

+⚠️ **Heads up:** Only teammates running the client will get invites.
+Everyone needs to have it installed for full match coverage.
 <br>

 💾 **Download & run**